 So let’s start with that performance.
 Elizabeth Hurley, a British model with little acting experience, gives an absolute knockout turn as The Devil.
 She is, if you will excuse the pun, ungodly beautiful, in utter command of every frame of every scene she appears in.
 Scroll through any online thread with the topic “when did you know you had hit puberty?” or similar, and you will find a tidal wave of millennials saying it was Hurley and her thirty-five outfits in this film.
 With good reason.

-It’s more than the looks, though: She’s extremely funny, has great chemistry with star Brendan Fraser, and has a zesty, physical energy that feels like it comes from a screwball comedy.
+It’s more than the looks, though: She’s extremely funny, has great chemistry with star Brendan Fraser, and has a punchy, physical energy that feels like it comes from a screwball comedy.
 Her performance alone makes the film worth watching.

 But let’s back up for a moment.
 Bedazzled tells a variation of the Faust story, where geeky loser Elliot (Fraser) sells his soul to The Devil for seven wishes because he wants Alison (Frances O’Connor) to fall in love with him.
 The film is a remake of a 1967 British comedy classic by Dudley Moore and Peter Cooke that is far wittier and smarter than this film (though even more loosely structured).